ThePhD/ThePhD.github.io/_posts/2022-03-13-To Save C, We Must Save ABI.markdown

 at least we'll finally have the chance to have that discussion with our communities, rather than just being outright denied the opportunity before Day 0.

 There's also one other scenario it can't help.
 Though, I don't think **anyone** can help fix this one, since it's an explicit choice Microsoft has made.
 Microsoft's ABI requirements are so painfully restrictive that they not only require backwards compatibility (old symbols need to be present and retain the same behavior), but forward compatibility (you can downgrade the library and "strip" new symbols, and **newly built** code must still work with the downgraded shared library).
 The solution that the Microsoft STL has adopted is on top of having files like `msvcp140.dll`, whenever they need to break something they ship an entirely new DLL instead, even if it contains literally only a single object such as `msvc140p_atomic_wait.dll`, `msvc140p_1.dll`, and `msvc140p_2.dll`.
 Some of them contain almost no symbols at all, and now that they are shipped nothing can be added or removed to that list of symbols lest you break a new application that has it's DLL swapped out with an older version somewhere.
-Poor `msvcp140_codecvt_ids.dll` is 20,344 bytes, and for all that 20 kB of space, it's sole job is this:
+Poor `msvcp140_codecvt_ids.dll` is 20,344 bytes, and for all that 20 kB of space, its sole job is this:

 ```s
 Microsoft (R) COFF/PE Dumper Version 14.31.31104.0